JasonyenChang/livekit-ai/README.md

 pnpm dev
 ```

-And open http://localhost:3000 in your browser.
+And open http://localhost:3000 in your browser, then you can start testing!